 Most people buy life insurance to provide a tax-free lump sum that their loved ones can use to pay off debts and plan for their future.
 But if you have a high annual income or high net worth, you can still use life insurance as a tool to protect an inheritance or support your family.
-Learn about the policy options available for high-net-worth individuals so you can create the best life insurance plan to maximize your wealth.
+Learn all about life insurance for individuals with high net worth, including policy options to create a coverage plan that maximizes your wealth.

-Cash value life insurance offers an alternative tax-deferred savings account if you’ve maxed out traditional accounts
+Cash value life insurance offers an alternative tax-deferred investment account if you’ve maxed out traditional accounts.

-Life insurance trusts can be used alongside permanent life insurance to maximize assets
+Life insurance trusts can be used alongside permanent life insurance to maximize your assets.

 If you’ve saved enough money, you might be able to self-insure.
 But don't assume that because you’re living comfortably now, you won’t need financial protection in the future.